rorosaurus/gba-sp-usb-c/README.md

 Charge your Game Boy Advance SP with USB-C, using any USB-C cable and charger!
 If it fits, it'll charge!
 Finally you can stop carrying around that extra proprietary cable!

-The [existing PCB](https://oshpark.com/shared_projects/I6UOH6gb) that my design is based on only works with ````USB-A -> USB-C```` cables.
+My design is based off [this existing PCB](https://oshpark.com/shared_projects/I6UOH6gb) that only works with ````USB-A -> USB-C```` cables.
 In my opinion, if you're gonna future-proof your Game Boy, you shouldn't remain reliant on Type-A!

 My PCB works with ````USB-C <-> USB-C```` cables as well, so you can use ANY USB-C cable/charger to charge it!
 I've also verified it works with ````USB-A -> USB-C```` cables, Quick Charge, and USB-PD!
 That means if your charger or USB battery pack offers 5V/9V/12V/etc., it will recognize the Game Boy can only accept 5V and charge accordingly.

 # Options

-DIY Kit - You recieve all the necessary parts: PCB, Type-C female connector, and 2x 5.1K SMD 0402 resistors.
+* **DIY Kit**: You recieve all the necessary parts: PCB, Type-C female connector, and 2x 5.1K SMD 0402 resistors.
 You will assemble it yourself using a fine tip soldering iron or solder paste and reflow.

-Assembled - I will assemble the components for you before shipping.
+* **Assembled**: I will assemble the components for you before shipping.
 You only have to desolder the exisiting charging port, then solder 3 points to attach to your Game Boy!

-3D printed bezel - I will include a small 3D printed part to fill in the gap in the case created by the smaller USB-C port.
+* **3D printed bezel**: I will include a small 3D printed part to fill in the gap in the case created by the smaller USB-C port.
+It will friciton-fit snugly, or you can use glue/epoxy to keep it in place.
 Alternatively, you can 3D print [the part](https://www.thingiverse.com/thing:4123563) yourself, or skip this optional cosmetic mod.

 # Compatibility